 - What are the differences between the CD and the DVD?

 - Top 10 music schools in the UK.

 - Infographics: a brief history of music players.

-- CD and DVD duplication or replication: which one you should choose
+- Duplicating Cds or replicating them: which one you should choose

 - CD duplication: 4 reasons why you should hire an expert.